secretstartups/handbook/alliances/sfdc-tagging/index.html.md

 **[Example SFDC Report](https://gitlab.my.salesforce.com/00O4M000004afLJ)**

-1. ***Registered opportunity to Alliance partner*** : These are deals registered with Alliance partners (via public cloud's partner portal for example) that are actively in the co-sell pipeline.
-These deals do not have an outcome yet since they are not closed opportunities.
+1. ***Registered opportunity with Alliance partner*** : These are deals registered with Alliance partners (via public cloud's partner portal for example) that are actively in the co-sell pipeline.
+These deals do not have an outcome yet since they are not closed/won/lost opportunities.

 DR Partner | DR Partner Engagement | Influence Partner | DR - partner Deal Type
 --- | --- | --- | ---